 In this first step, we evaluate your content volume and type(s), language pair(s), quality expectations, and privacy requirements.

 Here, we assess if your source text is suitable for MT from a technical and linguistic perspective.
 This includes file types, structure, and formatting.

 Based on the first two steps, we evaluate what MT platform is best suited for your localization initiative.
 This may include an MT output evaluation where we apply machine translations from several platforms and review and evaluate the output.

 In some cases, we’ll opt to create a custom neural MT solution.
 We only recommend this option when we know that it will outperform all other MT platforms for the type of content that you need to translate.

-With experience across many MT platforms and a holistic tech approach, we work closely with our clients to identify when machine translation makes sense for them.
-If you’re considering machine translation and would like to evaluate your options, check out our machine translation services.
+Our experts will talk you through all the decision criteria.
+With experience across many MT platforms and aholistic tech approach, we have the best foundation to help you choose what approach is the right one.
+If you’re considering machine translation and would like to evaluate your options, check out ourmachine translation services.